Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Awa’awapuhi Trail Narrative

-There are a number of trails in Koke’e State Park that lead to remote vistas of the infamous Na Pali Coast.
+There are a number of trails in Koke’e State Park that lead to remote vistas of the pristine Na Pali Coast.
 The Kalalau Trail is perhaps the most famous, but this actually starts at sea level and is done over a few nights.

 Up at the top of the cliffs, the Nu’alolo Trail is almost eight miles and tricky due to the terrain and hazardous drops.
 The views are fantastic though.
 This trail is often closed during heavy rains.
 The Honopu Trail is only four miles but the vistas aren’t considered as good.
 A compromise between these two is the Awa’awapuhi Trail.